meco-group/mit-impact-2024/index.md

 {% include youtubePlayer.html id=page.bin_picking_video_id %}

 This workshop has received funding from the *MIT-Belgium - KU Leuven Seed Fund* within the framework of the *MIT International Science and Technology Initiatives (MISTI)* grant programme.
+The MECO Research Team is part of Flanders Make, the strategic research centre for the manufacturing industry.

 <div class="container">
   <div class="row">